Andronomos/AndrosCommands/README.md

 - morning - Sets the time to 7am
 - noon - Sets the time to 12pm
 - night - Set the time to 8pm
-- freeze - Freezes the time
+- freeze - Freezes time
 ---

 ### clearinventory
-Removes items from the players inventory.
+Removes items from the player's inventory.

 #### Usage:
 ```